AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/pipeline-setup.md

 ## The Story So Far {#story-so-far}

-In the previous document of the AEM Quick Site Creation journey, [Understand Cloud Manager and the Quick Site Creation Workflow,](cloud-manager.md) you learned about Cloud Manager and how it ties together the new Quick Site Creation process and you should now:
+In the previous document of the AEM Quick Site Creation journey, [Create Site from Template,](create-site.md) you learned how to use a site template to quickly create an AEM site that can be further customized using front-end tools and now you should now:

+* Understand how to obtain AEM Site templates.
+* Learn how to create a new site using a template.
-* Understand how AEM Sites and the Cloud Manager work together to facilitate front-end development
+* See how to download the template from your new site to provide to the front-end developer.
-* See how the front-end customization step is entirely decoupled from AEM and requires no AEM knowledge.

-This article builds on those fundamentals so you can take the first configuration step and set up a front-end pipeline, which you will use later in the journey to deploy your front-end customizations.
+This article builds on those fundamentals so you can set up a front-end pipeline, which you will use later in the journey to deploy your front-end customizations.

 ## Objective {#objective}